BIO5 members make strides against traumatic brain injury through research and clinical practice

 To address these gaps in knowledge, Hutchinson uses advanced imaging approaches, particularly magnetic resonance imaging (MRI), to develop and understand novel markers of these brain changes.
 She aims to use these markers to improve the detection of specific brain changes following TBI and to link them with meaningful recovery outcomes.

-Fellow biomedical engineer and BIO5 member Dr. Kaveh Laksari utilizes injury biomechanics to understand the underlying processes of TBI and modeling to minimize TBI in contact sports.
+Fellow biomedical engineer and BIO5 member Kaveh Laksari utilizes injury biomechanics to understand the underlying processes of TBI and modeling to minimize TBI in contact sports.
 The assistant professor of aerospace and mechanical engineering hopes his research will help to prevent and diagnose this condition.

 Physical and psychological symptoms can vary depending on TBI intensity.
 While some may experience headaches, difficulty concentrating and light sensitivity, others may experience complete loss of consciousness and mild cognitive impairment – a measurable decline in memory and thinking skills.

-Dr. Ying-hui Chou, director of the UAriziona Brain Imaging and Transcranial Magnetic Stimulation (TMS) Laboratory and assistant professor of cognition and neural systems, studies this consequence.
+Ying-hui Chou, director of the UAriziona Brain Imaging and Transcranial Magnetic Stimulation (TMS) Laboratory and assistant professor of cognition and neural systems, studies this consequence.
 With a $3.4M grant from the National Institutes of Health, the BIO5 member is investigating how to prevent memory loss and enhance brain function in patients with mild cognitive impairment (MCI).

 She and colleagues were also awarded an RII Faculty Seed Grant to study cholinergic function, which plays a significant role in learning and memory, using the novel TMS technique in patients with various neurological conditions including MCI.
 Chou also plans to collect data on self-reported TBI history and investigate a potential association with increased risk for and earlier onset of MCI.